Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Uncertainty Quantification for Markov Processes

-One of the models is thought of as the base model, and the other as some alternative (or approximate) model, but which is which can vary with the application.
-From a mathematical perspective, the primary factors distinguishing $P^x$ and $\widetilde{P}^x$ are: \begin{enumerate} \item Our methods require information on the spectrum of the generator of $p_t$. \item $(X_t,\widetilde P^x)$ are not required to be Markovian. \end{enumerate} $P^x$ and $\widetilde P^x$ should be chosen with these points in mind.
+One of of the families, $P^x$ or $\widetilde{P}^x$, is thought of as the base model, and the other as some alternative (or approximate) model, but which is which can vary with the application.
+From a mathematical perspective, the primary factors distinguishing $P^x$ and $\widetilde{P}^x$ are: \begin{enumerate} \item Our methods require information on the spectrum of the generator of the semigroup associated with $p_t$. \item $(X_t, P^x)$ must be Markov, but $(X_t,\widetilde P^x)$ can be non-Markovian. \end{enumerate} $P^x$ and $\widetilde P^x$ should be chosen with these points in mind; in the remainder of this paper, we will refer to the former as the base model and the latter as the alternative model.

 \begin{definition} Given initial distributions $\mu$ and $\widetilde\mu$ on $\mathcal{X}$, we also define the probability measures